Calamitous/iris/README.md

 This command enters Iris' interactive mode, the default mode with which users can compose and read topics and replies.

 This is the mode that Iris enters if no options are passed on the command-line.

 ---

+### --mark-all-read

+This command simply marks every message as read in Iris.
+It's a quick way to get to "Irisbox Zero".

+---